mhart/next-server-inserted-fix/README.md

 This illustrates the impact of fixing [the logic when rendering the inserted html stream](https://github.com/vercel/next.js/blob/498349c375e2602f526f64e8366992066cfa872c/packages/next/src/server/app-render/make-get-server-inserted-html.tsx#L80-L98).

+[A PR has been created against Next.js](https://github.com/vercel/next.js/pull/85394) with (essentially) this fix.

 ## To run before the fix

 ```bash